-OW DOES VP&S DETERMINE FINANCIAL NEED?
+Ow Does CDM DETERMINE FINANCIAL NEED?
 Our financial aid program is designed to help meet the demonstrated need of our students.
 "Need" is defined as the difference between anticipated expenses and family financial resources.
 Every application is individually reviewed by a Financial Aid Officer.
 Students with special family circumstances are encouraged to discuss their situation with a Financial Aid Officer.

-ETERMINATION OF A FAMILY'S FINANCIAL RESOURCES FOR INSTITUTIONAL FUNDS - We use the federally-approved needs-analysis system called Federal Methodology (FM), as well as Institutional Methodology (IM), to calculate your family's ability to contribute towards educational expenses.
-We evaluate the information you provide on both the FAFSA and CSS Profile to get a comprehensive picture of your family's relative financial strength.
-The result of this calculation is used as a rationing index to determine eligibility for institutional need-based funds.
+DETERMINATION OF A FAMILY'S FINANCIAL RESOURCES FOR INSTITUTIONAL FUNDS - We use the federally-approved needs-analysis system called Federal Methodology (FM), as well as Institutional Methodology (IM), to calculate your family's ability to contribute towards educational expenses.
+We evaluate the information you provide on both the FAFSA and CSS Financial Aid Profile to get a comprehensive picture of your family's relative financial strength.
+The result of this calculation is used as a rationing index to determine eligibility for school need-based funds.

-Assessing Parent Contribution for Institutional Aid
+Assessing Parent Contribution For Institutional Aid

 Financial information from parents is required of all applicants for institutional aid regardless of marital status or length of time a student has been self-supporting.
-VP&S does not recognize "independence" when determining eligibility for school-based scholarships unless you are age 35 or older by the start of the academic year.
+CDM does not recognize "independence" when determining eligibility for school-based scholarships and grants and low-interest loans, unless you are age 35 or older by the start of the academic year.
 This means that parents who are divorced must each provide the information requested on the CSS Profile.
 They can use passwords to complete these sections to ensure their information is private.
 Please be aware that stepparents must also provide their financial information.